 - Wear clean and appropriate clothing.

 - Ensure they keep themselves and their work area clean.

-- Ensure hands are cleaned, before commencing or resuming work and after visiting a sanitary convenience, smoking, handling garbage, handkerchief or nasal tissue.
+- Ensure hands are cleaned before commencing or resuming work and after visiting a sanitary convenience, smoking, handling garbage, handkerchiefs or nasal tissues.

-- Not smoke in any food stall, van or other place where food is to be preparedand/or sold or people are eating in a designated eating area.
+- Not smoke in any food stall, van or other place where food is to be prepared and/or sold or where people are eating in a designated eating area.

 Storage of Food Items and Products

 Food shall be stored at least 75cm above the ground for protection from contamination.
 All food is to be protected from contamination by dust, flies, vermin, breath or handling and displayed in Bain-maries (where possible fitted with sliding doors), refrigerated cabinets or behind sneeze-proof shields.

 All food stored in cold rooms or freezers must have adequate shelving.
 No food is to be stored on the floor.

 Food must be stored within sealed cabinets, plastic films or food-grade paper/plastic bags or covered with food grade film.